ARRS Melvin M. Figley Fellowship in Radiology Journalism

 ARRS offers an annual fellowship in radiology journalism for radiologists practicing in the U.S. and Canada.
 The purpose of this award is:

 - To stimulate bright, promising radiologists to continue with an academic career, enhance their credentials, and stimulate interest in good radiology journalism.

 - To improve the quality of radiology journals by teaching the fundamentals of medical journalism, train manuscript reviewers and future editors, and provide core teachers of medical journalism in radiology departments around the country.

-Through hands-on experience, the fellows will be taught the fundamentals of medical writing, manuscript preparation, peer review, manuscript editing, the ethics of scientific journalism, and journal publication and printing in personal tutorials given by the AJR editors and by the editorial and production staff.
+Through hands-on experience, Fellows are taught the fundamentals of medical writing, manuscript preparation and editing, peer review, the ethics of scientific journalism, and journal publication and printing in personal tutorials given by the AJR editors and by the editorial and production staff.

-The successful candidates will each be awarded a maximum of $10,000 to cover travel and other expenses.
-The funding will be awarded at the end of the fellowship after the fellow has turned in expense reports and receipts.
+The Fellow is awarded a maximum of $10,000 to cover travel and other expenses related to the Fellowship.
+The funding is awarded at the end of the Fellowship after the Fellow has submitted expense reports and receipts.

 - A copy of his/her curriculum vitae